nyc-purple-martins-2015/nyc-career-phase-guide/outreach-intros.md

 6   “If you feel that it may not be appropriate to pass on this request, I totally understand.
 Regardless, I hope we stay in touch.
 Let me know if there’s anything I can do for you.”

+### Consider contacting the person directly when

+* Maybe you barely know the person in your network who can introduce you
+* Less then steller confidence in how your first degree connection might represent you In these cases, you may want to send an email directly to the person with a subject line "Our mutual shared connection on LinkedIn"

 ## Array Intersection
 In ruby there's an array intersection operator.
 Try implementing it yourself using a brute force method with a time complexity of O(n^2), a method that uses hashes in unexpected ways with complexity of O(n) and a sorting solution with complexity of O(nlogn).